 - parks that attract millions of people from all over the world.

 Having a change of pace and scenery, a chance to unplug and explore, and a break from normal life and responsibilities can be a great way to reset after a difficult month or year.
-Taking a break and exploring something new can give us the boost we need to keep going or help us relax and refresh.
+Taking a break and exploring something new can help us keep going or relax and refresh.

-Who hasn’t experienced coming back from a vacation totally refreshed and ready to tackle whatever life throws at us next?
-With that said, we’re rounding up some of our favorite relaxing destinations to visit for when you just need a break, a chance to reset, or some time to do some serious self-care.
+Who hasn’t experienced returning from a vacation refreshed and ready to tackle whatever life throws us next?
+With that said, we’re rounding up some of our favorite relaxing destinations to visit when you need a break, a chance to reset, or some time to do some serious self-care.

 What Makes A Place Relaxing